Set-Theoretic Geology

 \section{The mantle}

 We assume that the reader is familiar with the technique of forcing in set theory.
 Working in \ZFC\ set theory and sometimes in \GBC\ set theory, we suppose $V$ is the universe of all sets.
 A class $W$ is a {\df ground} of $V$, if $W$ is a transitive class model of \ZFC\ and $V$ is obtained by set forcing over $W$, that is, if there is some forcing notion $\P\in W$ and a $W$-generic filter $G\of\P$ such that $V=W[G]$.
-Laver \cite{Laver2007:CertainVeryLargeCardinalsNotCreated} (and later, independently, Woodin \cite{Woodin2004:RecentDevelopmentsOnCH} \cite{Woodin2004:CHMultiverseOmegaConjecture}) proved in this case that $W$ is a definable class in $V$, using parameters in $W$.
-Building on Laver's ideas, Hamkins and Reitz \cite{Hamkins2005:TheGroundAxiom, Reitz2006:Dissertation,Reitz2007:TheGroundAxiom} introduced the following axiom.
+Laver \cite{Laver2007:CertainVeryLargeCardinalsNotCreated} and independently Woodin \cite{Woodin2004:RecentDevelopmentsOnCH} \cite{Woodin2004:CHMultiverseOmegaConjecture} proved in this case that $W$ is a definable class in $V$, using parameters in $W$, a result that was generalized by Hamkins to include many natural instances of class forcing (see theorems~\ref{Theorem.UniformDefinabilityOfGrounds} and~\ref{Theorem.DefinabilityOfPseudoGrounds}).
+Building on these ideas, Hamkins and Reitz~\cite{Hamkins2005:TheGroundAxiom, Reitz2006:Dissertation,Reitz2007:TheGroundAxiom} introduced the following axiom.